jvelilla/awesome-ChatGPT/generativeai.md

 3. Question plus Examples Prompt: "Here are some examples of \[topic/subject\] I really like: \[example list\].
 I do not like \[disliked examples\].
 What \[related recommendations/information\] would you recommend?"

+## Prompt Examples

+1. Question plus Instructions Prompt:
+   - How should I decorate my living room?
+Give me suggestions about furniture arrangement and color schemes.
+   - How should I approach learning a new programming language?
+Give me suggestions about online resources and study techniques.

+2. Instructions plus Input Data Prompt:
+   - Given the following information about Mary, write a 2-paragraph biography.
+Include her age, occupation, hobbies, and notable achievements.
+Mary is a 45-year-old entrepreneur who founded a successful tech startup and enjoys painting in her free time.
+   - Given the following information about a fictional character, write a 3-paragraph character analysis.
+Include their name, background, personality traits, and their role in the story.
+The character's name is Alex, a 30-year-old detective with a troubled past, known for their sharp intellect and relentless pursuit of justice.

+3. Question plus Examples Prompt:
+   - Here are some examples of movies I really like: "Inception," "The Shawshank Redemption," and "Pulp Fiction."
+I do not like romantic comedies.
+What other mind-bending thrillers would you recommend?
+   - Here are some examples of my favorite travel destinations: Paris, Tokyo, and New York City.
+I do not like crowded tourist spots.
+What off-the-beaten-path locations or hidden gems would you recommend for my next trip?